ausevo/ausevo.github.io/programme.md

 **Dr. Michael Whitehead, University of Melbourne**

 *"My research aims to see the world from a plant’s perspective, to better understand not only plant ecology, but also the behaviour and ecology of the animals and fungi with which they interact.
 I work on some of the most fascinating examples of plant evolution in some of the world’s most renowned hotspots for plant biodiversity.
-For example, I have worked on sexual mimicry in Australian orchids, specialized orchid-fungi relationships in south-west Australia, and the incredible long-tongue fly of South Africa."* ... read more at https://michaelwhitehead.net/
+For example, I have worked on sexual mimicry in Australian orchids, specialized orchid-fungi relationships in south-west Australia, and the incredible long-tongue fly of South Africa."* ... read more about [Michael](https://michaelwhitehead.net/)

 ****